Wesson315/hololivesubscribercount/README.md

 **Hololive-CH** - No members of the chinese branch, except for Civia, are currently being tracked due to them exclusively broadcasting on <a href="https://www.bilibili.com">bilibili</a>.<br>

-**Holostars** - The japanese male branch of Hololive, called "Holostars", is currently not being tracked.
-This is due to my laziness and will be addressed in the near future!<br>

 # Additional Notes
 This is my very first angular and spring project, and my first publicly available web project.<br>